 Tips and tricks to make recycling easy

 Recycling at home should be quick and simple.
-The tips and tricks on this page are to help you waste less and recycle more.
+The tips and tricks you'll find here are to help you waste less and recycle more.

 Reduce your waste